Braulo/att/README.md

 Just a dApp game where you can write some text safe it on a blockchain and then upvote/downvote other texts.
 The Text that hat the most upvotes after 1 day will get put in the 'hall of fame' and the text will be shown for all users.

-See this app in action :)
+See this app in action :) <br>
 => https://ipfs.io/ipfs/QmWggLsFxi1NsQb8tkmhGzJQc9kMcBXMFxdEUjNXqvPXNd?filename=winner

-You can find the Main Contract for this dApp on the Ropsten test network => 0xe6aaB015c97428fA8779658B6719cD612FE94c1C
+You can find the Main Contract for this dApp on the Ropsten test network <br>
+=> 0xe6aaB015c97428fA8779658B6719cD612FE94c1C

 ### Deployment/ Development